twitter/the-algorithm/timelines/data_processing/ml_util/aggregation_framework/docs/aggregation.rst

 Keys
 ----

 `keys` is a crucial field in the config.
-It defines a `Set[com.twitter.ml.api.Feature]` which specifies a set of grouping keys to use for this `AggregateGroup`.
+It defines a `Set[com.X.ml.api.Feature]` which specifies a set of grouping keys to use for this `AggregateGroup`.

 Keys can only be of 3 supported types currently: `DISCRETE`, `STRING` and `SPARSE_BINARY`.
 Using a discrete or a string/text feature as a key specifies the unit to group records by before applying counting/aggregation operators.